GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

 ### setCloseButtonIcon()

-Sets the action button that is displayed in the toolbar.
+Sets custom close button that is displayed in the toolbar.

 {% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/fsSLnl8YWCSd3qkxJrxM.png", alt="On the left, a phone showing an app using setCloseButtonIcon(), and on the right a separate phone without the API", width="800", height="407" %}